Victorian Renters Handbook

 General property care

-- Controlling mould and condensation are part of the Tenants responsibilities; the property must be kept clean and free of mould.
+- Controlling mould and condensation are part of the Renters responsibilities; the property must be kept clean and free of mould.
 Ensuring good ventilation (Opening windows and internal doors, and using exhaust fans), regulating heat in the property and the use of mould inhibiting cleaners are viable methods of controlling mould.

 - All smoke detectors will be in working order upon commencement of the Tenancy Agreement.
-It is then the Tenants responsibility to change batteries, as required.
+It is then the Renters responsibility to change batteries, as required.
 Batteries need to be changed when the detector continually emits one beep, at intervals.

 - If, for any reason, your smoke detector stops working, it must be reported to the Property Manager immediately.